BradleyCulley/bradleyculley.github.io/_posts/2021-broken-08-02-Bruce-Lee-and-lost-time.md

 </p>

 <p>
+Worth noting, however, is that that's what <i>a person of high integrity</i> does.
+It's just as common to spend the rest of one's life being an angry resentful jerk on account of one's bad experiences in life.
+More common, perhaps.
-One can speculate that, just like the pain of being bedridden drove Lee to write <i>Tao of Jeet Kune Do</i>, so did the regret from an early life of gang activity result in the profusion of creative beauty of Lee's subsequent life.
+One can speculate that, just like the pain of being bedridden drove Lee to write <i>Tao of Jeet Kune Do</i>, so did the regret from an early life of gang activity result in the blossoming of creative beauty of Lee's subsequent life.
 </p>

 <br/>